atpay/atpay-client/README.md

 ## Command Line Usage

-    $ atpay-client --help
+    $ atpay_tokens --help

 ### Parameters

-    atpay-token-generator v2.0
+    atpay_tokens v2.1
     Options:
              --private-key, -p <s>:   [global] The private key given to you by @Pay --public-key, -u <s>:   [global] @Pay's public key, given to you by @Pay --partner-id, -a <i>:   [global] The partner ID given to you by @Pay --environment, -e <s>:   [global] The environment you want to generate buttons for.
 Currently sandbox or production (default: production)
-                      --config, -c <s>:   [global] The path to a configuration file in yml format --type, -t <s>:   [global] The type of token to generate (site,email) --card, -r <s>:   [site-token, email-token] The card token associated with the recipient of this token.
+                  --config, -c <s>:   [global] The path to a configuration file in yml format --type, -t <s>:   [global] The type of token to generate (site,email,universal) --card, -r <s>:   [site-token, email-token] The card token associated with the recipient of this token.
 If `type` is site, this must be present
                    --email, -m <s>:   [email-token] The email associated with the receipt of this token.
-Incomptible when `type` is 'site'
+Incompatible when `type` is 'site'
+                     --url, -l <s>:   [universal-token] The Signup url the recipient should go to if they don't have payment informaiton.
+Incompatible when `type` is 'site' or 'email'
                   --amount, -o <f>:   [token] The amount a user should be charged for the transaction you're generating a token for (default: 5.0)
-                   --user-data, -s <s>:   [token] Data to pass back as a reference --expires, -x <i>:   [token] Expiration date for token, integer value of seconds since epoch --header-user-agent, -h <s>:   [site-token] The HTTP_USER_AGENT from the client's request header (if `type` is 'site')
-      --header-accept-language, -d <s>:   [site-token] The HTTP_ACCEPT_LANGUAGE from the client's request header (if `type` is 'site')
+               --user-data, -s <s>:   [token] Data to pass back as a reference --expires, -x <i>:   [token] Expiration date for token, integer value of seconds since epoch --header-user-agent, -h <s>:   [site-token] The HTTP_USER_AGENT from the client's request header (if `type` is 'site') --header-accept-language, -d <s>:   [site-token] The HTTP_ACCEPT_LANGUAGE from the client's request header (if `type` is 'site')
        --header-accept-charset <s>:   [site-token] The HTTP_ACCEPT_CHARSET from the client's request header (if `type` is 'site')
               --ip-address, -i <s>:   [site-token] The IP address of the token recipient (if `type` is 'site') --version, -v:   Print version and exit
-                            --help, -l:   Show this message
+                            --help:   Show this message

 * Parameters marked as [global] must be passed on the command line
 * Parameters marked with [site-token] are required for site tokens